scottgilmoredev/e-commerce-react/README.md

 7. [Styled Components](https://www.styled-components.com) for styling the app with JS.
 8. [Redux Saga](https://github.com/redux-saga/redux-saga), a popular library for handling Redux app side effects.
 9. [React Hooks](https://reactjs.org/docs/hooks-intro.html), for using state in functional components.
+10. How to modify the app to make it a [Progressive Web App](https://developers.google.com/web/progressive-web-apps).

 ## Future development and learning plans